jiehuaou/demo-next-js/README.md

 }
 ```
 * you can use [ data ] to build your UI list,
-* use [ loading, error ] to show loading or error message
+* use [ isLoading, error ] to show loading or error message
 * use cache.delete(key) to delete the cache entry via [ key ],
 * use mutate(key) to re-fetch data silently,